brandonpittman/site/blog/on-learning-latin.md

 - [Exercitia Latina I: Exercises for Familia Romana][exercitia]
 - [Lingua Latina Per Se Illustrata: Teachers' Materials & Answer Keys for Pars I & II][key]

+These books aren't required but they enhance your learning experience.
+The glossary is great for figuring out what more esoteric words mean.
+The grammar book is a helpful reference to all the different forms you'll encounter.
+The exercises are helpful for reinforcing what you learn and the teacher's materials are the only way to check if you actually got the right answers.
+I waited too long to buy these four books and I regretted not buying them sooner.

 ## If you hit chapter 20 and are still enjoying it, buy:

 - [Fabulae Syrae][fabulae]

+_Colloquia Personarum_ runs out after chapter 24, so if you want more practice in that style, buy _Fabulae Syrae_.

 <!-- Links -->